Curating Data: Optimizing Data Quality in AI

 Scope of the process

-The data cleaning is a subset of curation.
+Data cleaning is a subset of curation.
 It is mainly about eliminating errors, duplicates, missing, or inconsistent values in a data set.
+Data cleansing is a crucial step in preparing data for analysis, ensuring that the data is accurate and reliable.
 The aim is to make the data cleaner and ready for use without false information that could compromise the performance of AI models.

-La Data Curation, on the other hand, encompasses the entire data management process.
+Data Curation, on the other hand, encompasses the entire data management process.
 It includes not only cleaning, but also broader steps such as collecting, organizing, annotating, and sometimes even creating additional data (for example, by augmenting data) or correcting biases.
+Data transformation is a key activity in data curation, converting and enriching raw data into usable formats for analysis and decision-making.
 Curation also includes content selection and organization to improve visibility and referencing.
 It aims to optimize the entire data lifecycle, ensuring that data is not only clean, but also relevant, complete, well-documented, and properly structured for its end use.

 Objectives

-La Data Curation, in addition to guaranteeing the quality of the data, seeks to maximize their value by making them usable in a specific context (such as training an AI model).
+Data Curation, in addition to guaranteeing the quality of the data, seeks to maximize their value by making them usable in a specific context (such as training an AI model).
 It ensures that the data is well contextualized, documented, and that it can be used in an effective and reproducible manner.
+A data steward plays a key role in overseeing data governance and works alongside data curators to ensure proper metadata management and maximize data value.
+Data stewards are also responsible for managing organizational policies and ensuring compliance within the broader data management and governance framework.

 Enrichment process